Home

 Our History

-The first worship service as an organized congregation was held February 20, 1955 at Shearn Elementary School.
-Later the congregation built a house-chapel in Willow Meadows (now Mrs. Wagner's School at Cliffwood and McDermed).
-The first unit (the present worship space) on the West Bellfort site was dedicated December 13, 1959.
-Pastor Blackman served the congregation until 1981; Pastor David A. Roschke began his ministry at Salem in 1982.
+The first worship service as an organized congregation was on February 20, 1955 at Shearn Elementary School on Stella Link.
+Later the congregation built a house-chapel in Willow Meadows at Cliffwood and McDermed (Mrs. Wagner's School for many years and now Trafton Academy).
+The first unit on the West Bellfort campus (the A-frame which is now our Parish Hall) was dedicated December 13, 1959.
+The current worship space was dedicated on August 24, 2008.
+There have been many milestone events in Salem's history.